-All this has happened in just 25 years, since fiber cement was first introduced.
+All this has happened in just 25 years since fiber cement, which is a kind of concrete siding, was first introduced.
 Now architects regularly specify the siding because it holds down costs without compromising aesthetics.
 It's even accepted for use in some historic districts.

 The basic recipe has just four ingredients.